 Prof. Thomas Gessner: Professor of Chemnitz University of Technology.
 Director of the Fraunhofer Research Institution for Electronic Nano Systems (ENAS) in Germany.
-He is conducting joint research on micro electro mechanical systems (MEMS) with Prof. Masayoshi Esashi (PI, AIMR) based on their long collaboration.
-Dr. Yu-Ching Lin (associate professor) and Dr. Yao-Chuang Tsai (postdoc) are placed at Gessner's laboratory at AIMR and they have arranged a joint research structure.
+He is conducting joint research on micro electro mechanical systems (MEMS) with Prof. M. Esashi (PI, AIMR) based on their long collaboration.
+Until now, Dr. Yu-Ching Lin (associate professor), Dr. Yao-Chuang Tsai (postdoc), and Dr. Jörg Frömel (associate professor) have been placed at Gessner's laboratory at AIMR and they have arranged a joint research structure.
 He also places young researchers, including Ph.D. students of his laboratory at Chemnitz University of Technology, at AIMR as visiting scientists.
 Due to such strong cooperation, the AIMR - Fraunhofer Project Center has been established, and further joint research is carried out.
-We are planning to extend our contract to a more comprehensive one.
+(Unfortunately, Prof. Gessner passed away in May 2016.)

-Junior PIs: AIMR also assigned three talented world-leading young researchers, Prof. Ali Khademhosseini (associate professor of Harvard Medical School), Prof. Winfried Teizer (associate professor of Texas A&M University), and Prof. Hongkai Wu (associate professor of Hong Kong University of Science and Technology), to be "Junior PIs".
+Junior PIs: AIMR also assigned three talented world-leading young researchers, Prof. Ali Khademhosseini (associate professor of Harvard Medical School; became a full professor of Harvard

+Medical School, as well as PI of AIMR, in FY2014), Prof. Winfried Teizer (associate professor of Texas A&M University; resigned a position as Junior PI of AIMR at the end of FY2014), and Prof. Hongkai Wu (associate professor of Hong Kong University of Science and Technology), to be "Junior PIs" in FY2009.
 They have a laboratory at AIMR, and employ three or four assistant professors and postdoctoral researchers.
-These three Junior PIs stay at AIMR several months a year, and by utilizing video meetings, they manage the laboratory and conduct their research.
+These Junior PIs stay at AIMR several months a year, and by utilizing video meetings, they manage the laboratory and conduct their research.